 Waffles trace their roots back to the Middle Ages (when communion wafers were often patterned), and today they come in a few different varieties.
 “Belgian” waffles as we know them actually have two types: the Brussels waffle, which is light, airy, rectangular, and crisp; and the more popular Liege waffle, which is richer, denser, chewier, and sweeter.
 Americanized Belgian waffles (like the type found at diners) are a simplified version of the Belgian waffle, and were first popularized at the 1964 World’s Fair.

-While all waffles are made the same way — by pouring batter into a waffle iron and letting it cook until it’s golden brown and delicious — not all waffles are created equal.
+Even though all waffles are made the same way — by pouring batter into a waffle iron and letting it cook until it’s golden brown and delicious — not all waffles are created equal.
 An ideal waffle is super-fresh, crisp, and buttery, with a hint of sweetness.
 While it’s a great vessel for a host of toppings both sweet and savory, it still needs to be delicious enough to eat on its own.
 Many diners will reheat pre-made waffles, which will still result in one that’s perfectly fine, but doesn’t hold a candle to the real deal.

 In order to assemble our ranking of the best waffles in America, we searched existing best-of lists both in print and online, but also combed through regional publications and local restaurant reviews in an effort to highlight off-the-radar spots that are legendary for their waffles.
 We also made a concerted effort to focus on the waffles themselves, not the toppings (this is a ranking of the best waffles, after all, not the wildest), even though creative applications certainly don’t hurt.
 In order to be considered, these spots need to make their own waffles from scratch to order, and to keep the playing field even, we didn’t consider chains like Waffle House and Roscoe’s.